Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling

 In the setting of Bernoulli distributions, we present a comprehensive study of correcting LLM sampling bias via a language-adapted rejection-sampling framework, and uncover surprising interactions between prompt design and algorithmic guarantees.
 Our contributions include:

 \begin{itemize}[leftmargin=*,nosep] \itemsep{0.4em} \item \textbf{Sampling Faithfulness Study (\Cref{sec:direct_sampling}).} We measure how faithfully LLMs generate i.i.d.\ Bernoulli samples when prompted directly.
-Across four models, sampling bias varies significantly with the phrasing of the distribution.
-Chain‑of‑thought only helps in some cases.
-We also quantify the gap between a model's ability to identify a distribution and its ability to simulate it. \item \textbf{Verbalized Rejection Sampling (VRS) (\Cref{sec:vrs}).} We adapt the classical rejection sampling method through natural language into LLMs.
+Across four models, sampling bias varies significantly with the phrasing of the distribution. \emph{Chain‑of‑thought does not guarantee improvement.} We also quantify the gap between a model's ability to identify a distribution and its ability to simulate it.

+\item \textbf{Verbalized Rejection Sampling (VRS) (\Cref{sec:vrs}).} We adapt the classical rejection sampling method through natural language into LLMs.
 VRS is model‑agnostic (for both open-source and proprietary LLMs), requires no access to the model weights, and keeps the LLM in a black‑box.
 Given a fixed prompt with textual descriptions of the target and proposal distributions alongside a candidate sample, the LLM is instructed to perform the accept/reject step.
-Our empirical study shows a significant reduction of the bias for the samples. \item \textbf{Empirical and Theoretical Insights (\Cref{sec:why}).} Effectively, VRS draws a Bernoulli random variable to decide whether to accept a proposed sample.
+Our empirical study shows a significant reduction of the bias for the samples.

+\item \textbf{Empirical and Theoretical Insights (\Cref{sec:why}).} Effectively, VRS draws a Bernoulli random variable to decide whether to accept a proposed sample.
 Counter‑intuitively, this indirection produces less sampling bias than prompting the model to output a sample directly.
-We analyze this phenomenon theoretically, proving---under mild assumptions---that VRS can generate samples with less bias than direct sampling and separating the gains attributable to the prompt phrasing from those guaranteed by the algorithm itself. \end{itemize} Beyond correcting the specific failure mode of Bernoulli sampling, our study opens a broader path towards integrating principled randomness into LLM‑based systems.
+We analyze this phenomenon theoretically, proving (under mild assumptions) that VRS can generate samples with less bias than direct sampling and separating the gains attributable to the prompt from those guaranteed by the algorithm itself. \end{itemize}

+Beyond correcting the specific failure mode of Bernoulli sampling, our study opens a broader path towards integrating principled randomness into LLM‑based systems.
 Faithful Bernoulli generation is a basic requirement for reliable LLM‑driven simulations and stochastic reasoning.
 Our results show that a lightweight, theoretically sound wrapper---without model access or hyper-parameter tuning---substantially narrows the knowledge-sampling gap.
 More broadly, our work illustrates how classical statistical tools can be verbalized and paired with LLMs to deliver reliability without resorting to opaque prompt engineering.